zng-ui/zng/tools/README.md

 # Tools

-Crates that are/where used only for manual resource generation and are not included in the release.
+Crates that only used to generate content or manage the project.

 ## Workspace